 10th Jan, Nature of Evidence – After the day

-- The book.
+Check out the book!
 You will find here a posting on Being With and Saying Goodbye.
 It will tell you at least a bit about the book.
-You will find out more at the publisher’s pages in the UK and in the US.
+There are links to the publisher’s pages as well as some places you can buy it.

 There are a number of other pages, listed in the menu in the top right of this page.
 For example, because the subtitle of the book is Cultivating Therapeutic Attitude in Professional Practice I posted a brief explanation of what I mean by Professional Practice and why I chose to use that phrase, rather than to settle entirely on my own area of practice which is Child and Adolescent Psychiatry.
 Also, if you are interested in what else I have written you can look at a list of papers which I am gradually annotating.
 You will find that this is not a typical academic oeuvre.

 4 thoughts on “Home Page: Therapeutic Attitude”

 Can you provide a reference for the Winnicott quote about “capacity in the therapist to contain the conflicts…”?
 It will be very helpful for a workshop I am hoping to give at a conference next year.

 Winnicott, D. W. (1971b).
 Therapeutic Consultations in Child Psychiatry.
 London:

 Hogarth & The Institute of Psycho-Analysis.
 Page 2.

 It is a wonderful book.